vercel/styled-jsx/readme.md

 #### The `resolve` tag

-The `resolve` tag from `styled-jsx/css` can be used when you need to scope some CSS and want back the generated scoped `className` and `styles`.
-This is usually the case when you want to style nested components from the parent.
+The `resolve` tag from `styled-jsx/css` can be used when you need to scope some CSS - for example, if you need to style nested components from the parent, such as the `Link` component in the example below.

+It works by returning the generated scoped `className` and related `styles`.

 ```jsx
 import React from 'react'